jiarong/2021-08-viral-identification-benchmark-review/report.md

 </table>

 As we can see, SOP has perfect recall but low precision on uncorrected data.
-With correcting the viral contamination, we can expect better precision.
+After correcting the viral contamination in host and plasmid contigs, we can expect better precision.
 To correct, we can first look at those with obvious viral hallmark genes such **terminase, capsid, tail**: